easimon/easimon.github.io/content/post/2022-10-06-github-multiple-accounts.md

   name = My Full Name
   email = my-mail@domain.com
 [core]
-  sshCommand = ssh -i ~/.ssh/work
+  sshCommand = ssh -i ~/.ssh/id_work
 ```

-This actuyll works for most tools I encountered, and has been the solution of my choice a long
+This actually works for *most* tools I encountered, and has been the solution of my choice a long
 time.
-But is not evaluated by e.g. `terraform` when downloading modules, since terraform does not
+But is not respected by e.g. `terraform` when downloading modules, since terraform does not
 seem to use the `git` cli to check things out, or at least completly ignores any `git` cli
 configuration.
 So if your terraform modules live in a private repository, `terraform init` in
 a root module refering to these private modules will not select the correct SSH key to check